Prayer Information

 The Nicene Creed

-The Apostles’ Creed is from the first centuries after the resurrection of Jesus.
+The Apostles’ Creed is from the early centuries after the resurrection of Jesus.
 It was rumored to have been developed by the original Apostles themselves, hence the name, but that is not true.

 The Apostles’ Creed was expanded in the year 325 at the Council of Nicaea, to address certain heresies of the day, especially those that denied the Holy Trinity.